Remove a node from a cluster or node pool

 kubectl drain --helpfor the full list of options. -

-Release ECS Instance: If selected, the ECS instance and its attached data disks are released on removal.
+Release ECS Instance: If selected, the ECS instance and attached data disks are released.
 Only pay-as-you-go instances can be released this way.
-If cleared, the instance continues to be billed after the node is removed.
-Subscription ECS instances are automatically released after the subscription expires.
-To release a subscription ECS instance before expiration, request a refund before the end of the subscription duration.
-You can also change the billing method from subscription to pay-as-you-go and then release the instance.
+If cleared, the instance remains billed after removal.
+Subscription instances are automatically released upon expiration.
+To release a subscription instance before expiration, request a refund or change the billing method to pay-as-you-go and then release it.

 -